-Section 6.1 - The Drug List can change during the year
+Section 6.1 - The "Drug List" can change during the year

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, we can make some changes to the Drug List.
+However, during the year, we can make some changes to the "Drug List".
 For example, we might:

-- Add or remove drugs from the Drug List. - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand-name drug with a generic drug.
+- Add or remove drugs from the "Drug List". - Move a drug to a higher or lower cost-sharing tier. - Add or remove a restriction on coverage for a drug. - Replace a brand-name drug with a generic version of the drug.

-We must follow Medicare requirements before we change our Drug List.
+We must follow Medicare requirements before we change our "Drug List".